dawsboss/COSC320/Lab03/ReadME.md

 ### Grant Dawson

-# Heap Sort and Appications
+# Lab03 : Heap Sort and Appications
+### In this lab you will focus on the following objectives:
+*  Develop familiarity with a Heap data structure and its theoretical properties
+*  Review array-based implementations of binary trees in c++

-NOTE: To test the prints they are in the buildHeap function and are just commented out
+NOTE: To test the prints they are in the buildHeap function and are just commented out.

 NOTE: These files are also setup to make there own text file (you pick the name in main in init) and will put all results to these files

+## Questions:

 #### (a)  Summarize your approach to the problem, and how your code addresses the abstractions needed.
 * This program has 4 main functions.
 2 of these main functions are designed to only build a max heap.